-Most families who are socking money away for their children’s college tuition don’t take advantage of tax-friendly savings tools, like 529 plans, that could potentially supercharge their savings.
+Most families who are socking money away for their children’s college tuition don’t take advantage of tax-friendly savings tools, like 529 college savings plans, that could potentially supercharge their savings.

 In fact, nearly half (46 percent) of families are banking on a college-sponsored scholarship as their top strategy for paying for college, while 41 percent plan to use federal student aid programs, such as Pell Grants.
 (Pell Grants are federal subsidies that are typically only awarded to undergraduate students who demonstrate financial need.
 Unlike a loan, grants and scholarships do not need to be repaid.)